erica7/simple_angular_app/README.md

 ## Architecture
 The application code lives in the `app` directory.
 The code is organized into folders-by-feature rather than folders-by-type.
 The features are posts (which houses the index partial as well as the post details partial), users, and comments.
 Additionally, a components folder houses all of the components used throughout the app.

 Components rely on external controllers and services to manipulate data.
 They use output events to send the data to the parent view & controller via their own controllers, or they access services directly via dependency injection.
-File names are descriptive of its contents.
+File names are descriptive of their contents.

 Controllers, factories, and directives (in this case, components) are given concise and descriptive names and aliases.